pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 .. image:: /_static/virtualization/esxi_pfs_3-2a.png

-In the Name and Location window, let's give the virtual machine a meaningful name like “pfSense” and click\ *' Next*'
+In the Name and Location window, let's give the virtual machine a meaningful name like "pfSense" and click\ *' Next*'

 Storage
 ~~~~~~~